Embed This Data

-Egypt’s economic freedom score is 54.8, making its economy the 125th freest in the 2013 Index.
-Its overall score is 3.1 points lower than last year, reflecting declines in seven of the 10 economic freedoms, especially investment freedom and labor freedom.
+Egypt’s economic freedom score is 52.9, making its economy the 135th freest in the 2014 Index.
+Its overall score is 1.9 points lower than last year, reflecting declines in half of the 10 economic freedoms including investment freedom, property rights, and freedom from corruption.
 Egypt is ranked 13th out of 15 countries in the Middle East/North Africa region, and its overall score is below the world and regional averages.

-The Egyptian army ousted President Hosni Mubarak in February 2011 after massive protests and violent police responses destabilized his government.
-Mubarak had been in power since 1981.
-Following his ouster, the Supreme Council of the Armed Forces assumed power and promised to prepare for free parliamentary and presidential elections.
-Parliamentary elections were held in January 2012, but the parliament was dissolved in June 2012 after the Supreme Constitutional Court ruled that one-third of its members had won their seats illegitimately.
-Mohamed Morsi of the Muslim Brotherhood’s Freedom and Justice Party won the June 2012 presidential election, but his authority has been limited by SCAF edicts.
-Domestic instability and continued political uncertainty depress tourism revenues and foreign investment, both of which are important sources of foreign exchange.
-Despite efforts to make the economy more market-oriented, socialist policies continue, and the government heavily subsidizes food, energy, and other key commodities.
+The Egyptian army ousted President Hosni Mubarak in February 2011 after massive protests destabilized his government.
+The Supreme Council of the Armed Forces assumed power pending election of a new civilian government.
+The parliament was dissolved in June 2012 after the Supreme Constitutional Court ruled that one-third of its members had won their seats illegitimately.
+Mohamed Morsi of the Muslim Brotherhood’s Freedom and Justice Party won the June 2012 presidential election and granted himself sweeping new powers in November.
+This led to his ouster in mid-2013.
+Domestic instability and political uncertainty have hurt tourism and foreign investment, both of which are important sources of foreign exchange.
+There have been limited market reforms, but the government still heavily subsidizes food, energy, and other key commodities.

-The rule of law has been unstable across the country, and the judicial system’s independence is poorly institutionalized.
+Corruption is pervasive at all levels of government and has eroded trust in the economic system.
+The rule of law has been highly unstable across the country, and the judicial system’s independence is poorly institutionalized.
 Judicial procedures tend to be protracted, costly, and subject to political pressure.
-Property rights are not protected effectively, and prices for private political-risk insurance have skyrocketed.
-Corruption continues to erode trust in the economic system.
+Property rights are not protected effectively, and titles to real property may be difficult to establish.

-The top income and corporate tax rates are 25 percent.
-Other taxes include a property tax and a general sales tax (GST).
-The overall tax burden is estimated to be around 13.9 percent of GDP.
-Government spending has fallen to one-third of total domestic output, despite deficits of nearly 10 percent of GDP and rising public debt of over 70 percent of GDP.
-Slow growth as a result of political unrest has hampered revenue collection.
+The top individual income and corporate tax rates are 25 percent.
+Other taxes include a property tax and a general sales tax.
+The total tax burden is 13.8 percent of GDP.
+Government spending is 32 percent of the domestic economy, and public debt, now over 80 percent of GDP, continues to rise.
+International support has buoyed delicate public finances amid political instability.